Tixieej/cub3d/README.md

 # cub3d
 <h3>This is a codam project.</h3>
 cub3d is based on Wolfenstein 3D.
+You can play Wolfenstein 3D here: http://users.atw.hu/wolf3d/

 ## Play the game